How to Engrave a Necklace Yourself – 5 Easy Methods

 • Pencil or marker for sketching the design

-• Safety goggles and gloves
+• Safety glasses and gloves

-Step 1: Prepare the design
+Step 1: Prepare the Design

-Step 2: Secure the trailer
+Step 2: Secure the Pendant

 Place the pendant firmly on a work board or engraving block to stabilize it.

-Step 3: Select chisel
+Step 3: Select the Chisel

-Step 4: Begin engraving
+Step 4: Begin Engraving

-Step 5: Refine and clean
+Step 5: Refine and Clean

-Advantages & disadvantages of hand engraving:
+Advantages & Disadvantages of Hand Engraving:

 Advantages: